 Check local parenting blogs for more summer reading programs in your area!

 And the number one resource for getting free books….THE LIBRARY!
-Borrowing books from your local library is one of the best ways to increase the number of books your child has access to each day.
+Borrowing books from your local library is one of the best ways to increase the number of books your children have access to each day.

 Don’t forget to check your library for book sales.
 Although not free, you can usually pick up children’s books for about 50 cents.
 You could also wait for the last day of the sale and fill a paper bag with books for a $1.